arm-university/Rapid-Embedded-Education-Kit/Materials/Module_4/README.md

 ## 2.4 Mbed Software Development Kit

+It is a rich toolbox that supports developers by providing guides and code segments for already solved problems.
+Many of these software tools, such as BTLE-stacks or start-up codes, are continuously maintained by the community for faster code development.

 * Mbed Software Development Kit (SDK) includes:
     * Software libraries.
         * Official C/C++ software libraries.